 This prohibition extends to imitation firearms and other objects that can be construed or used as weapons, and to items that pose a potential hazard to the safety or health of others, unauthorized hazardous materials or chemicals.
 Any use of gun replicas for educational, filming, or theatrical acting purposes must be cleared through the Department of Public Safety prior to being used for the specified purpose.

-Exceptions to this policy include on-duty law enforcement officers who are legally permitted to carry weapons on campus and individuals who have received specific, written authorization from the Vice President of Public Safety.
+Exceptions to this policy include on-duty law enforcement officers who are legally permitted to carry weapons on campus and individuals who have received specific, written authorization from the executive director of Public Safety.
 Off-duty law enforcement personnel who are armed on University owned or controlled property or at University sponsored functions are required to check in with Public Safety upon arrival to present proper identification and to secure authorization.

 Violations, as well as any potentially dangerous situations, should be immediately reported to the Department of Public Safety at (718) 990-5252.

 Related website: Article 265 - Penal Law - Firearms and Other Dangerous Weapons or cut and paste the following URL into your web browser: http://ypdcrime.com/penal.law/article265.htm#p265.00